natnathania/Codewords-2020/Week_12/readme.md

 As we started this studio the first few weeks, we touched on experiencing virtual spaces since we cant physically meet each other as well.
 Once we jumped on this I felt like this was going to be a great studio and especially Mini Melbourne and Animal Crossing was my favorite!
 Not only was this a game for our learning experience, but it was also a great way to bond with each other even when we are apart.

 Week by week we kept on going further into the relationship between code and words and every class I would always learn something new.
 With having very little amount of skills in p5.js, I would always be amazed with the amount of possibilities we could make through this platform.
 There were many roadblocks and challenges that I went through, making me feel frustrated at times, but at the end it was worth it.
-Now that I've been exposed on the countless possibilities of reading,
+The countless possibilities of the different ways of reading digitally is something that I've never thought about.

 From Minecraft, Animal Crossing,